The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar

 \subsection{Elements of the Galactic Bar}

-The MW's Galactic bar is a fundamental structure formed from dynamical instabilities in the disc \citep[e.g., see][]{Binney2008}, playing a central role in shaping Galactic dynamics and sculpting the bulge into its characteristic boxy/peanut or X-shape.
-This prominent bar traps stars on specific resonant orbits, such as the bar-supporting $X_1$ family and associated box orbits, which define the bar’s internal phase-space structure \citep[e.g.,][]{Contopoulos1980, Pfenniger1984, Voglis2007, Patsis2018, Patsis2019, Portail2015, Valluri2016, Parul2020, Beraldo2023}.
-Crucially, these distinct orbital families are expected to be linked to chemically distinct stellar populations that make up the bulge and inner disc \citep[e.g.,][]{Debattista2017, Fragkoudi2018}.
-Therefore, understanding the orbital structure and stellar composition of the bar is vital to fully characterize the chemo-kinematic complexity of the bulge and to trace the formation and evolution of the MW.
+The MW's Galactic bar is a fundamental structure formed from dynamical instabilities in the disc \citep[see e.g.][]{Binney2008}, playing a central role in shaping Galactic dynamics and sculpting the bulge into its characteristic boxy-peanut or X shape.
+This prominent bar traps stars on specific resonant orbits, such as the bar-supporting $X_1$ family and associated box orbits, which define the bar’s internal phase-space structure \citep[e.g.][]{Contopoulos1980, Pfenniger1984, Voglis2007, Patsis2018, Patsis2019, Portail2015, Valluri2016, Parul2020, Beraldo2023}.
+Crucially, these distinct orbital families are expected to be linked to chemically distinct stellar populations that make up the bulge and inner disc \citep[e.g.][]{Debattista2017, Fragkoudi2018}.
+Therefore, understanding the orbital structure and stellar composition of the bar is vital to fully characterise the chemo-kinematic complexity of the bulge and to trace the formation and evolution of the MW.

-In this section, we use full orbital analysis to identify stars that support the bar and characterize their chemo-kinematic properties, with the goal of isolating the bar population to subsequently investigate the remaining components of the bulge population.
+In this section, we use full orbital analysis to identify stars that support the bar and characterise their chemo-kinematic properties with the goal of isolating the bar population to subsequently investigate the remaining components of the bulge population.